 - 1. Make sure the system is not in Airplane Mode, and then insert the Device Drivers & Utilities + User's Manual disc into an attached DVD drive. - 2.
 Click Option Drivers (button). - 3.
-Click 1.Install WLAN Driver > Yes. - 4.
-Click in the check box to agree to the End User License Agreement and click Install. - 5.
-Click Finish. - 6.
-The operating system is the default setting for Wireless LAN control in Windows (see page 6 10).
+Click 1.Install WLAN Driver > Yes. - Click Next. - Click in the check box to agree to the End User License Agreement and click Install. - 6.
+Click Finish (and click Yes to restart the system). - 7.
+The operating system is the default setting for Wireless LAN control in Windows (see page 6 11).